Deducteam/isabelle_dedukti/README.md

   * Translating/writing: same as above, only for lambdapi.
 Time ~15mins.
   * Checking: No error was found until BNF_Least_Fixpoint but memory blew up.

+## Known issues [Jeremy]

+  * Bit_operations are slow to build because of the way they are defined compared to some simplification rules in Parity.
+Not fixed.
+  * Presburger is slow to build because of the examples at the end.
+Not fixed.
+  * In a database associated with a given theory, there might be proofs labelled from another theory.
+Fix: those proofs are not too many so they are just translated in this theory.
+  * Somehow, the databases for Nat and Sum_type use proofs from Product_Type while they are independent in the dependency graph.
+Fix: add explictly the connection in the graph.
+  * Quickcheck_random fails to build (it is actually unsound).
+Fix: remove it from the dependency graph (together with other theories).

 ## Project structure
 - `ast.scala` defines the AST of the exported material.
 It is common for dedukti and lambdapi, and is a (very) strict subset of the ASTs of these languages
 - `translate.scala` translates from Isabelle/Pure to the common dedukti/lambdapi AST